VAS/srt.js/README.md

 // initialize
 var srt = new SRT();

-// parse into an object
-var json = srt.parse( file );
+// parse an .srt (SubRip) file into an object var json = srt.parse( file );

 // re-encode to SubRip string